zahta/zahta/README.md

 #### :heart_on_fire: I am PASSIONATE about `programming` and `artificial intelligence` and I would like to use my skills in math to solve real-world problems.

-#### 🔭 I am currently working on some applications of `graph neural networks` in molecular property prediction and drug discovery.
+#### 🔭 As a member of [Machine Learning and Graph Mining Lab](https://gmlg.github.io/), I am currently working on some applications of `graph neural networks` in molecular property prediction and drug discovery.

 #### :open_book: I am learning `reinforcement learning` and its application in molecule generation for drug design.